echotor/CarND-Advanced-Lane-Lines/writeup.md

 ![alt text][image8]

 So I change the combined function which in eleventh code cell of the IPython notebook located in "./SolutionImplement.ipynb".
-And I combined the sobel x、sobel y、magnitude of the gradient、direction and color transform together.
+And I combined the HLS L-channel and LAB B-channel color transform together.
 The effect of this combined transform is more better than above.
 Like below:

 ![alt text][image9]